Location: Darien, Connecticut | Status: Complete; tracking compliance

 Poorly maintained sewage collection systems can fall into a state of disrepair and result in chronic sewage spills, impacting the health of Connecticut residents and our shared environment.
 Save the Sound identified overflows from Darien’s sewage collection system, including a release of approximately 600,000 gallons in October 2018, as well as a history of failing to implement recommendations for rehabilitation and maintenance.
 We worked collaboratively with the town to negotiate a consent decree as part of a Clean Water Act citizen suit legal action, under which the town agreed to conduct a system-wide study, implement any necessary repairs identified according to an agreed upon schedule, and develop and implement a plan for routine maintenance.
 The town also provided funding to the Darien Land Trust for improvements to Olson Woods Pond that augment its function as a natural forebay protecting Long Island Sound and as habitat for sea-bound migratory fish, local wildlife, and other migratory species.
 A consent decree was signed by Judge Janet C. Hall on December 29, 2020.

-The Capacity, Management, Operation, and Maintenance Plan and Sanitary Sewer Evaluation Survey Report are to be completed by Darien by December 2022 and January 2023, respectively.
-Save the Sound has the opportunity to review and provide comments on the CMOM, SSES Report, and proposed Remediation Plan.
+Save the Sound and Darien will meet to discuss feedback on the SSES Report and Preliminary Remediation Plan; Darien will thereafter finalize and begin implementation.
+Capacity, Management, Operation, and Maintenance Plan to be completed by Darien by December 2022.
+Save the Sound has the opportunity to review and provide comments on the CMOM.